A scalable and robust vertex-star relaxation for high-order FEM: Sparse Poisson solver

 where

 Therefore, the solution of a system $A^K_{II} \uu^K_I = \ur^K_I$ can be obtained with $\bigo{p^{d+1}}$ computational work.

-The main limitation of this approach is that it does not generalize to terms that contain first derivatives.
-Mixed first derivative terms are very common in symmetric coercive problems, for instance, when the cells have non-orthotropic deformations, or for vector-valued problems that mix first derivatives of distinct vector components, such as $\nabla\cdot\bu \nabla\cdot\bv$ or $\nabla\times\bu \cdot \nabla\times\bv$.
+The main limitation of this approach is that it does not generalize to terms that contain first derivatives, ruling out the possible extension to advection problems.
+Mixed first derivative terms are also very common in symmetric coercive problems, for instance, when the cells have non-orthotropic deformations, or for vector-valued operators that mix first derivatives of distinct vector components, such as $\nabla (\nabla\cdot\bu$).